 Reference.
 Many of the best presentations begin with a reference to someone, something or some event from the past.
 This works, since it helps you to set your presentation in the context of a broader picture.
 If you begin a presentation with a reference, you will find that it boosts the importance and value of your presentation.
 This PowerPoint presentation used a long historical reference as an introduction.

 Humour.
 You can use humour when you start your presentation.
 It sets a certain tone that you can then follow.
 However, beware of using humour when you begin your presentation if the rest of your content is really serious.
-The contrast might not fit.
+That’s because the contrast might not fit.

 Here are 5 top tips to help you start your presentation with maximum confidence and style.